pablo-meier/Pablog/posts/2018-04-03-tabletop-character-gorlif.md

 a tail!).
 Gorlif was my shot at something else: I wanted to play him a little more "straight:" he isn't _tortured_ or fighting demons, he's a bit of a normie who enlisted in the Guard because he wanted to be something.

+(This wasn't the first idea: my notepad had the words **MOUSE CANNIBAL**, he initially was a mouse who longed to eat more mice, and thought the Guard was the best way to access mouse meat.
+I still worked in mouse cannibalism 😉)

 In a way, it's an exercise in empathy: there are a ton of ways that I've felt othered and different in my own life (either in how folks treated me, or in how